 Learn the writer’s process.

 Every ghostwriter has a different way of working.
 Some will work closely with the client as the book is written.
 Others will deliver a final manuscript only when they are finished.
 Personally, I will send a few pages early on.
 I’ll stop working until I get feedback.
 Once I receive corrections and a critique, I’ll incorporate those suggestions in the next few pages.
 Then, when the client and I are confident that I have captured his voice and style, I’ll send larger chunks at a time.
-Decide what works best for you and hire a ghostwriter who can work around your needs.
+Decide what works best for you and find a good ghostwriter who can work around your needs.

-It’s very important that you feel absolutely comfortable talking to her.
+It’s essential that you feel absolutely comfortable talking to her.
 Make sure she listens well and produces what you ask for.

 Pay your first installment and get started

 Once you have made your decision, plan to sign a ghostwriting contract and make the first payment before you begin the project.
-This will be required by any professional writer.
+Any professional writer will require this.
 Don’t wait too long to make your decision because the more popular ghostwriters will get booked quickly.
 If you love a writer and know you want to hire her, don’t dawdle.

 I’ve discovered that January and September are key months for potential clients to contact ghostwriters.
 On the flip side, the summer months and December are quiet.
 So, my advice is to avoid the busy months and interview writers when they are less inundated with new prospects.